 - a.
 Make sure the Start/Stop paddle is in the OFF position and then switch the Main Power switch to ON.
 Wait until the safety system completes the initialization routine and the system status code indicates the saw is ready for operation. - b.
-Turn the Bypass Key clockwise and hold it for at least 1 second (see Fig. 70).
-The green LED will begin blinking slowly and the red LED will flash once to let you know when the 1 second has elapsed.

-Note: to prevent unauthorized use of the saw in Bypass Mode, remove the Bypass Key from the saw when not in use.
+Turn the Bypass Key clockwise and hold it for at least 1 second (see Fig. 74).
+The green LED will begin blinking slowly and the red LED will flash once to let you know when the 1 second has elapsed. - Note: to prevent unauthorized use of the saw in Bypass Mode, remove the Bypass Key from the saw when not in use. - While still holding the Bypass Key turned, pull the Start/Stop paddle out to the ON position.
+The blade will start to spin. - d.

-- d.
 Continue to hold the Bypass Key turned for at least 1 second after the motor starts-the red LED will flash once again to let you know when the 1 second elapses.
-If you release the Bypass key before 1 second has elapsed, the motor will stop and the "Push Start/Stop Paddle to OFF" error code will be displayed.
-If this happens, switch the Start/Stop paddle to OFF and repeat this procedure from the beginning. - e.
-When you have completed your cut, push the Start/Stop paddle in to turn off the motor.
-The safety system will remain in Bypass Mode until the blade comes to a complete stop.
-Once the blade has stopped, the safety system returns to normal Standby Mode.
-The next time you start the motor, the safety system will be active unless you repeat the procedure described above to start the motor in Bypass Mode.
+If you release the - Bypass key before 1 second has elapsed, the motor will stop and the "Push Start/Stop Paddle to OFF" error code will be displayed.
+If this happens, switch the Start/Stop paddle to OFF and repeat this procedure from the beginning.